 thoughts on our collaboration: essays by debra sloan and drew shaffer

-Les Grande Dames is currently on view in our gallery until July 25, 2024.
+Les Grandes Dames is currently on view in our gallery until July 25, 2024.

 “The Big Skirt – A Museum stands like an implacable fortress.